St. Paul Personal Injury Lawyer

-Hire The Best St. Paul Personal Injury Attorney For Your Accident Case
+Hire an Experienced, Dedicated St. Paul Personal Injury Attorney for Your Accident Case

 Accidents can happen anywhere in St. Paul.
-For instance, you can grocery shop in Kowalski’s Market and slip and fall on a spill in one of the aisles.
-Or, you can drive home from work on Lafayette or Concord when the car behind you slams into you because they were texting and driving.
+You could be shopping at Kowalski's Market and slip and fall on a spill in one of the aisles.
+You could also be driving work on the Lafayette Freeway, Robert Street, or I-494 when the car behind you slams into you because they were texting and driving.

-While some of these accidents can result in minor bumps and bruises, others can actually lead to debilitating injuries, excruciating pain, and extensive medical bills that can forever impact a person’s life.
+While some of these accidents can result in minor bumps and bruises, others can lead to debilitating injuries, excruciating pain, and extensive medical bills that can forever impact your life.
+If you suffered injuries in a St. Paul personal injury accident, you should reach out to an experienced St. Paul personal injury lawyer at Nicolet Law Accident & Injury Lawyers as soon as possible.
+Contact us today at (612) 446-3999 to request a free consultation.

 Nicolet Law Accident & Injury Lawyers Who We Are